datawire/kubernetes-workshop/app_101/build_first_service.md

 Group your Kubernetes manifests (e.g. `deployment.yaml`) with your service implementation.
 This makes it easy to deploy later on and keeps the project configuration local to the code so they stay in sync.
 It also creates a convention for other services to do the same thing and allows further tooling to be layered on top.

+### Self Exercises

+1. What if you want to modify the number of deployed replicas of Hello Kubernetes?
+In `deployment.yaml` update the `replicas` field to 1 and then run `kubectl apply -f kubernetes/deployment.yaml` and see what happens.

 ### Takeaways

 * `Namespace`s let you group Kubernetes configuration objects.